wrwr0az/ProgrammingMicroController/README.md

 Important:
-you should read the comments carefully, also be a ware if you didn't write data to RTC you will get empty data when you try to display it on LCD.
+you should read the comments carefully, also be a ware if you didn't write data to RTC you will get empty data when you try to display it on LCD (see line 122 and 123).